Pearland, Texas: Private

-As of 2017 Awty International School in Spring Branch, which includes the Houston area's French international school, provides bus services for students to and from Pearland, as does Saint Thomas' Episcopal School near Meyerland, and Saint Thomas High School in central Houston.
+As of 2017 Awty International School in Spring Branch, which includes the Houston area's French international school, provides bus services for students to and from Pearland, as does St. Thomas' Episcopal School near Meyerland, and Saint Thomas High School in central Houston.

 Colleges and universities

 The Pearland ISD and Alvin ISD portions are served by Alvin Community College (ACC); the Alvin ISD part is in ACC's taxation boundary.

 The Pasadena ISD portion is served by San Jacinto College, and the Houston ISD and Fort Bend ISD parts are served by Houston Community College (HCC).

 The University of Houston–Clear Lake (UHCL) has a satellite campus located within the city.

 Public libraries

 The Pearland Library at 3522 Liberty Drive is a part of the Brazoria County Library System.
 As of September 13, 2008, the library was closed for many months due to Hurricane Ike storm damage.
 It reopened in March 2009.